Canyon Ambush

-Canyon Ambush is a 1952 American Western film directed by Lewis D. Collins and written by Joseph F. Poland.
-The film stars Johnny Mack Brown in his last film for Monogram, Lee Roberts, Phyllis Coates, Hugh Prosser, Dennis Moore and Marshall Reed.
-The film was released on October 12, 1952, by Monogram Pictures.
+Canyon Ambush is a 1952 American Western film directed by Lewis D. Collins, written by Joseph F. Poland and starring Johnny Mack Brown in his last film for Monogram Pictures.
+The film was released on October 12, 1952.

 Plot

-Agent Johnny Mack Brown is called to Border City, Wyoming, by the U.S. government and ordered to catch a gang of outlaws led by a mysterious masked man that is murdering ranchers and holding up stagecoach drivers.
-The female editor of the town newspaper, Marian Gaylord, and the sheriff Bob Conway, start an anti-crime campaign.
-Agent Brown discovers that some members of the gang actually work in town government, and even discovers the identity of the gang's masked leader.
+Agent Johnny Mack Brown is called to Border City, Wyoming by the U.S. government and ordered to catch a gang of outlaws led by a mysterious masked man who is murdering ranchers and robbing stagecoach drivers.
+The editor of the town newspaper Marian Gaylord and Sheriff Bob Conway start an anti-crime campaign.
+Brown discovers that some members of the gang work in the town government and identifies the gang's masked leader.